Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Available Space

 Space is significant, and here’s the real talk: elliptical trainers can be space hogs.
-While some compact models might only need about 38 by 26 inches of floor space (about the size of a small coffee table), others – like the beefy Sole E35 – stretch out to a whopping 83 inches long.
-And don’t forget, you’ll need some breathing room around the machine, too.
+While some compact models might only require about 38 by 26 inches of floor space (about the size of a small coffee table), others, like the beefy Sole E35, stretch out to a whopping 83 inches long.
+And don’t forget, you’ll need some breathing room around the machine as well.
 Oh, and don’t forget to look up – literally.
 Some models can boost you up to 25 inches off the ground, so if you’ve got low ceilings, you might get too intimate with them during your workout.

 Weight Limits

 Weight limits aren’t just a suggestion; they’re a must-check feature.
-Every elliptical trainer has one, and ignoring it is like trying to squeeze into pants two sizes too small—it’s just not going to work.
-If something breaks because you exceeded the weight limit, say goodbye to your warranty coverage.
+Every elliptical trainer has one, and ignoring it is like trying to squeeze into pants two sizes too small—it simply won’t work.
+If something breaks because you exceed the weight limit, you will forfeit your warranty coverage.

 Warranties

 Speaking of warranties, they’re like a machine’s report card.
-A good elliptical should come with at least a 10-year warranty on the frame and 2 years on the parts.
+A good elliptical should come with at least a 10-year warranty on the frame and a 2-year warranty on the parts.
 If a manufacturer isn’t willing to stand behind their product for that long, you might want to think twice.

 Money

 Finally, let’s talk money.
 Elliptical trainers are like cars – you can find them at every price point, from budget-friendly $200 models to luxury $5,000 machines that practically do everything but make you breakfast.
 The sweet spot?
-Many solid, reliable models land between $250 and $700.
+Many solid and reliable models are available between $250 and $700.
 The basic ones might not have all the bells and whistles, but they’ll still give you a great workout.
 The fancy models with touchscreens and virtual trainers are nice, but remember – you’re buying an exercise machine, not a spaceship.

 The bottom line?
 Focus on what matters most to your situation.
 A basic model that fits your space and budget is better than a top-of-the-line machine that collects dust because it doesn’t fit your room or lifestyle.